 If you are seeking workers' compensation benefits, you'll have to show that your injury or illness is work related—or, in workers' comp legalese, "arising out of employment and occurring during the course of employment" (AOE/COE).

-Usually, if you were doing something for the benefit of your employer, and you were injured or became ill as a result, then your injury or illness is work-related and you can receive benefits as long as you meet the other eligibility requirements).
+Usually, if you were doing something for the benefit of your employer, and you were injured or became ill as a result, then your injury or illness is work related and you can receive benefits (as long as you meet the other eligibility requirements).

-Usually, injuries or illnesses that happen on an employee's lunch break are not covered under workers' compensation.
-For example, if you sprained your ankle while walking into a deli to pick up your lunch (or lunch for your coworkers), then you probably cannot claim workers' compensation for that injury.
-However, if you were also picking up lunch for your boss, then the injury might be covered.
+Usually, injuries that happen on an employee's lunch break are not considered work-related.
+For example, you probably can't claim workers' comp for spraining your ankle while walking to a deli to pick up your lunch (or lunch for your coworkers).
+But the injury might be covered if you were also picking up lunch for your boss.

 If you were hurt while eating lunch on the company's premises (especially in an employee cafeteria or lunchroom), the injury will generally be considered work-related.
 But it probably won't be covered if you were doing something during the lunch break that wasn't allowed or fell within other exceptions to workers' comp coverage.

 For instance, in a case where an employee was injured during one of her regular lunch-hour "power walks" on company grounds, a Connecticut court found that the injury was "incidental" to her employment but came within the exception in state law for voluntary recreational activities.
 (Brown v.
 United Technologies Corp., 963 A.2d 1072 (Conn.
 Ct.
 App.
 2009)).

 Many companies sponsor special events like parties, picnics, or baseball games.
 Injuries sustained at these events are usually considered work related.
 But some states make an exception if the employer doesn't expect employees to participate in the off-duty events.